ConnectedPlacesCatapult/ScData/UseCases.md

 ##### I'm a mobility expert and i'm interested in how electric vehicles are being charged in our city.
 I'd like to investigate:

 1. Where are there EV chargers in the city?
 I want to see each of the individual charging points on a map and if possible, I want information about each one.
 2. I want to know Which EV chargers are used most frequently.
-Ideally, I could colour the points on the map with the mean number of charge events on a daily basis.
+Ideally, I could colour the points on the map with the daily mean number of charge events over the last month.
 3. I want to know what time of day the chargers at point ABC are used most often.
 I want to see a [histogram](https://en.wikipedia.org/wiki/Histogram) of when charging events occur.
-4. Though this may be __private__ i'd like to see the real-time location of the Electric Vehicles involved in the Sharing Cities scheme.
+4. Though this may be __private__ because im a technical user, who has logged in, i'd like to see the real-time location of the Electric Vehicles involved in the Sharing Cities scheme.

+##### I'm a citizen and I own an EV

+1. I'd like to check the public dashboard to see what EV chargers are currently available.
+If none are available i'd like to see which are estimated to be available next based on the State of Charge of current vehicles.

+2. Because i'm interested in new technologies i'd also like to get the same information for the Electric bikes that are now available in my city.

+##### I'm a building manager and I'm concerned with how much energy my building is using.

+1. I'd like to know if our building is using more electricity than it's solar panels are producing.